-(1) Cash equivalents include a money market fund that has a maturity of three months or less at the date of purchase.
-Due to its short maturity, the Company believes the carrying value approximates fair value.
+(1) Cash equivalents represent a money market fund that has a maturity of three months or less at the date of purchase.
+Due to the short maturity, the Company believes the carrying value approximates fair value.

 The Company assesses potential impairments to its long-lived assets, which includes property, plant, and equipment and lease right-of-use assets, on a quarterly basis or whenever events or circumstances indicate that the carrying amount of an asset may not be recoverable.
-Store-level assets, including right-of-use assets, are grouped at the individual store-level for the purpose of the impairment assessment.
+Store-level assets and right-of-use assets are grouped at the individual store-level for the purpose of the impairment assessment.
 Recoverability of an asset group is measured by a comparison of the carrying amount of an asset group to its estimated undiscounted future cash flows expected to be generated by the asset group.
 If the carrying amount of the asset group exceeds its estimated undiscounted future cash flows, an impairment charge is recognized as the amount by which the carrying amount of the asset group exceeds the fair value of the asset group.
 The fair value of the store assets is determined using the discounted future cash flow method of anticipated cash flows through the store's lease-end date using fair value measurement inputs classified as Level 3.
 The fair value of right-of-use assets is estimated using market comparative information for similar properties.
 Level 3 inputs are derived from valuation techniques in which one or more significant inputs or significant value drivers are unobservable.
-The Company recorded \$3.8 million in impairment charges for the thirteen weeks ended

-May 2, 2020 related to store assets including property, plant, and equipment and lease right-of-use assets.
-There were no impairment charges recorded for the thirteen weeks ended May 4, 2019.
+The Company recorded \$3.8 million in impairment charges related to store assets including property, plant, and equipment and lease right-of-use assets during the thirteen weeks ended May 2, 2020.
+There were no impairment charges for the thirteen weeks ended May 1, 2021.

-Assets recognized or disclosed at fair value on the consolidated financial statements on a nonrecurring basis include items such as property, plant, and equipment, including leasehold improvements, and lease right-of-use assets, as well as assets related to the Pura Vida acquisition including goodwill and intangible assets.
+Assets recognized or disclosed at fair value on the consolidated financial statements on a nonrecurring basis include items such as property, plant, and equipment, including leasehold improvements, and operating lease assets, as well as assets related to the Pura Vida acquisition including goodwill and intangible assets.
 These assets are measured at fair value if determined to be impaired.
-Although the Company determined that no impairment exists for its goodwill and intangible assets, the assets could be at risk for impairment should economic conditions continue to deteriorate as a result of COVID-19 or other factors.
-Refer to Note 12 herein for additional information on the methods used in the valuation of acquired intangible assets.